frame-consulting/DiffFusion.jl/docs/src/pages/overview.md

 Exchange rates are modelled in a classical Black-Scholes-type model.
 Exchange rate models are linked to the corresponding domestic and foreign interest rate models.
 Calibration of the models takes into account the joint evolution of exchange rates as well as corresponding interest rates.

+Equities and indices are modelled analogous to exchange rates.
+In that context, the foreign interest rate model is replaced by a dividend yield term structure.
+The framework allows for a modelling of discrete dividend and dividend yields.

+Inflation models are designed following the foreign currency analogy.
+As a consequence, inflation models are also analogous to exchange rate models.
+This approach covers the classical Jarrow-Yildirim three-factor model as well as the two-factor Dodgson-Kainth model.
+Initial inflation forward curves are direct inputs to the model.
+This allows for modelling seasonality.

+Commodity futures are modelled following the HJM framework applied for interest rates.
+As a consequence, we can cover single-factor models and multi-factor models.
+This allows for a modelling of futures volatility term structures.
+Initial futures curves are direct input to the model and can incorporate commodity-specific features like seasonality patterns.

 ### Cash Flows and Legs